skui-org/skui/README.md

 Skui is subdivided in several modules which can depend on other modules but shouldn't become a dependency mess:

- * Core: basic functionality, including signals, properties, strings, application
+ * Core: basic functionality, including signals, properties, strings, paths, application, ...
+ * Graphics: graphical functionality such as canvases, contexts, shapes, text, ...
+ * GUI: abstraction of platform-specific UI code, including event loops, windows, ...
  * ...
+ * Examples: example programs showing SkUI features
+ * Tests: unit tests for various components to ensure correct and expected behaviour now and in the future.

 This list will grow (and change) as the library's design takes shape.

 ## Roadmap

 ### 0.0.x